justinethier/husk-scheme/_posts/2012-11-10-Released-Version-3.6.markdown

 ---
 layout: post
 title: Released Version 3.6
-excerpt: Enhanced the variable storage model to correctly store references to objects...
+excerpt: Enhanced the variable storage model to improve support for storing references to objects.
 ---
 # {{ page.title }}

-Enhanced the variable storage model to correctly store references to objects.
+Enhanced the variable storage model to improve support for storing references to objects.
 For example, consider the following:

     (define x (list 'a 'b 'c))
     (define y x)